aherbert/gdsc-smlm/docs/results_plugins.rst

    * - ID
      - The identifier for the localisation.
 This can be used to group localisations of the same molecule.
      - Integer
      -
      - 0

+   * - Category
+     - The category for the localisation.
+This can be used to sub-classify localisations of the same molecule, for example diffusion states.
+     - Integer
+     -
+     - 0